 Trees have always fascinated me.
 When I was a teenager, I painted a big tree on my bedroom wall.
 Next, I attached a hook on top of my painting, and on that hook I hung my guitar.
 Hanging a guitar on a painted tree has a curious effect.
 It’s basically mixing a two-dimensional painting with 3-D reality.
 Later in life I did it again, when I painted a tree on our backyard fence planting flowers right in front of it.
 My husband and I called it our “fence tree”.

 Painted trees on fence and bedroom wall remind me of the nature of our hopes and dreams.
 Our dreams come two-dimensional at first.
 They take shape in our hearts and can be as defined as a good painting.
 Dreams turn into three-dimensional reality when we start acting upon it.
-We often call this action a leap of faith – and leaping we must when the time comes; life poses a variety of challenges that require faith.
+We often call this action a leap of faith – and leaping we must when the time comes.

-Walking with the Lord, we experience peace, regardless the circumstances.
+Walking with the Lord, we experience peace that surpasses all understanding.
 In agricultural terms, we thrive under His care, even in the driest desert conditions. – Speaking of thriving in the desert, the people of Israel had wandered the Sinai desert for decades after their exodus from Egyptian slavery.
-A contemporary named Balaam took a good look at their vast campsite as the young nation was in the trenches, preparing to claim the territory east of the Mediterranean Sea.
+A contemporary named Balaam took a good look at their vast campsite while the young nation was in the trenches, preparing to claim the territory east of the Mediterranean Sea.
 He prophesied over them saying (Numbers 24:6-7):

 your dwelling places, Israel!